Black serif text that reads "Answers-FAQ."

 • The methods that academic advisors use to schedule appointments vary.
 If TerpEngage shows your academic advisor as Not Available, this means that either:

-Your advisor has yet to set up appointment scheduling on TerpEngage.
+Your academic advisor has yet to set up appointment scheduling on TerpEngage.

 OR

-Your advisor schedules appointments using another platform that is not TerpEngage.
+Your academic advisor schedules appointments using a platform that is not TerpEngage.

 1210 BIOLOGY LOUNGE in the BIOLOGY-PSYCHOLOGY BUILDING (BPS)